philiprj/PlanNet/README.md

 # PlanNet
 A framework for network game alterations using reinforcement learning.

+## Paper Abstract

+Network games can be used for modelling rational agents' decision making in a complexly connected society, but often we observe that agents' actions may be beneficial to the individual but harmful to society at large.
+In this work, we seek to maximise social objectives for a network of connected agents by taking the perspective of a central planner.
+We use the majority and best-shot public goods games to study this problem.

+Current approaches to this task find sub-optimal solutions or rely on specific structural properties of the graphs.
+We propose an efficient approach to promoting social objectives using reinforcement learning from the perspective of a centralised planner to learn policies for making changes directly to the graph.
+Further, we parameterise this planner with a graph neural network to represent the learned policy so it may generalise to unseen graph topologies.
+We define a Markov Decision Process, which forms or eliminates edges between individual agents or incentivises agents to change actions.
+We test our central planner approach, named \emph{PlanNet}, on a range of synthetic graph structures and sizes, which mimic social structures observed in society, and on a set of real-world social graphs.

+Furthermore, we investigate the use of \emph{institutions} in coordination with a central planner to incentivise contributions in the majority game.
+We propose how this approach may be used to model vaccine hesitancy induced by social pressures and how a central authority may impose restrictions, such as vaccine passports, or make interventions such as forming connections between two individuals to increase uptake of vaccines.

+Our evaluation on real-world and synthetic graphs demonstrates that the policy learned can improve upon the equilibrium found by best response dynamics in both studied games.
+Further, we observe that the coordination of both the central planer and institutions can outperform the usage of either approach on their own.
+We further show that training only on the smallest size graphs produces generalisable results that are successful on the largest synthetic graphs tested and on real-world social graphs.

 ## Prerequisites
 Currently supported on macOS and Linux (tested on CentOS 7.4.1708, but should work out of the box on any standard Linux distro), as well as on Windows via [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Makes heavy use of Docker, see e.g. [here](https://docs.docker.com/engine/install/) for how to install.
 Tested with Docker 19.03.
 The use of Docker largely does away with dependency and setup headaches, making it significantly easier to reproduce the reported results.